build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

     docker run --interactive --tty ghcr.io/ockam-network/examples/kafka bob
     ```

-    The Bob program creates a Secure Channel Listener to accept requests to begin an Authenticated
+    The Bob program creates a Secure Channel Listener to accept requests to begin an Authenticated Key
-    Key Exchange.
-It connects, over TCP, to the cloud node at `1.node.ockam.network:4000` and creates
-    a bi-directional, Kafka backed, Ockam stream on that cloud node.
-All messages that arrive on that
-    stream will be relayed to Bob using the TCP connection that Bob created as a client.
+    Exchange.
 Bob also starts an Echoer worker that prints any message it receives and echoes it back on its
     return route.

+    Bob then connects, over TCP, to the cloud node at `1.node.ockam.network:4000` and requests the `stream_kafka`
+    service to create two Kafka backed streams - `alice_to_bob` and `bob_to_alice`.

+    Bob then, locally, starts a receiver (consumer) for the `alice_to_bob` stream and a sender (producer) for
+    the `bob_to_alice` stream.

-2. The Bob program will print two stream names, a sender and receiver, which are the stream addresses
+2. The Bob program prints two stream addresses, that exist on the cloud node, for - the `alice_to_bob` stream and
-for Bob on the cloud node, copy them.
+    the `bob_to_alice` stream.
+Copy these addresses, Alice will need them to exchange messages with Bob.

 3. In a separate terminal window, run the Alice program: